AlexanderPoone/Proj_Mgmt_Project/README.md

-2024.12.24 - Unarchived this project.
-Can LLM be used for GitHub issues triage?
+* 2024.12.24 - Unarchived this project.
+Can LLMs be used for GitHub issues triage?
 Probably!
+* 2022.08.09 - Archived the project.

 # Objective
 In this project, we are writing a web application using the GitHub REST API.
 The app includes Scrum-style visualisation (burndown chart) and improved issues management.